 Leveraging Fingerprint to combat SMS fraud

 One of the top components in preventing SMS fraud is identifying the devices making the requests.
 Whether it's OTP messages or links to download your app, you only want to send these to legitimate users and prevent fraudsters from abusing them.
-Fingerprint's Device Intelligence Platform helps businesses identify devices by analyzing over 70 identification signals and accurately identifying up to 99.5% of returning visitors.
+Fingerprint's Device Intelligence Platform helps businesses identify devices by analyzing over 70 identification signals and accurately identifying returning visitors.

 These visitor identifiers remain stable over months, allowing businesses to monitor long-term user behavior and identify unusual activity patterns.
 For instance, a single visitor identifier associated with multiple SMS verification requests from different numbers could indicate fraudulent activity, such as SMS pumping or account hijacking.